laurawpaaby/EduChatEval/docs/user_guides/frameworks.md

 For the generation of a framework for the four categories (*Clarification*, *Question*, *Small Talk* and *Statement*), the model was provided with the prompt template presented below.

-??? example "Prompt Template for Four Linguistic Categories: YAML"
+??? example "Prompt Template for Four Intention Categories"
     ```yaml
     prompt_dict = {
         # CLARIFICATION